 Editing means different things to different people.
-For your academic, scholarly, or narrative nonfiction, which do you need?
+For your scholarly trade or narrative nonfiction, which do you need?

 For nonfiction books, I provide three types of professional editing:

 This is a deep dig into your manuscript's structure and content.
 Some people call this Developmental Editing; others, Manuscript Critique or Evaluation.
-It is not polishing the text at the sentence and word levels—that's Copyediting (see the following description).
+It takes a big-picture view of your book to be sure you are sharing your wisdom in an effective manner.

 In Developmental Editing, I thoroughly analyze the manuscript, noting in an editorial letter whether you address your chosen audience in a consistent and effective manner and whether your arguments build to a logical conclusion.

 If reorganizing chapters or sections can improve flow and sense, I suggest where to move text and how to smooth it into a cohesive whole that supports your premise.
 I suggest how you might rewrite passages that wander off course or out of focus and note any gaps in logic, argument, or information that you can fill in with new text.

 In comments in the manuscript, I point out problem areas to troubleshoot, where you can clarify meaning, eliminate jargon, include transitions, or insert a story or anecdote.

 The editorial letter contains a step-by-step revision plan for you to implement.
 Together, the editorial letter and comments help you hone your central message so that you reach your readers and take them on an appealing learning journey with you.

 Line Editing is also called Stylistic Editing.
 It occurs on a late, nearly final draft of your manuscript.
 (After Developmental Editing.)
 Choose Line Editing when you feel you are finished drafting your book and want to spruce up the style at the sentence and paragraph levels.